Hanan El Tawil

-Hanan El Tawil (also spelled Hannan Eltaweil and Hanan El Taweil; حنان الطويل, February 12, 1966 in Sinnuris, Faiyum – December 1, 2004 in Cairo) was an Egyptian actress and singer who played roles in cinema, comedy, and theater.
+Hanan El Tawil (also spelled Hannan Eltaweil and Hanan El Taweil; حنان الطويل, February 12, 1966 in Sinnuris, Faiyum – December 1, 2004 in Cairo) was an Egyptian actress who played roles in cinema, comedy, and theater.
 She was the first transgender actress in Egypt.
 Her death in 2004 is speculated to be a suicide due to mental illness exacerbated by frequent harassment.
 She was the subject of a documentary by Egyptian LGBTQ advocacy group No Hate Egypt.